-Federal net operating loss carry forwards at December 31, 2016 totaled \$83.8 million, resulting in a deferred tax benefit of \$29.3 million, which will begin to expire in 2033.
-Charitable contribution carry forwards at December 31, 2016 totaled \$2.2 million, resulting in a deferred tax benefit of \$0.8 million, which will begin to expire in 2017.
+Federal net operating loss carryforwards at December 31, 2016 totaled \$83.8 million, resulting in a deferred tax benefit of \$29.3 million, which will begin to expire in 2033.
+Charitable contribution carryforwards at December 31, 2016 totaled \$2.2 million, resulting in a deferred tax benefit of \$0.8 million, which will begin to expire in 2017.
 The use of certain federal net operating losses, credits and other deferred tax assets are limited to the Company's future taxable earnings.
 As a result, a valuation allowance has been provided for certain federal deferred tax assets.
 The valuation allowance related to federal deferred tax assets increased (decreased) \$0.6 million, \$(8.3) million and \$4.3 million in 2016, 2015 and 2014, respectively.
-State net operating loss carry forwards at December 31, 2016 totaled \$431.3 million, resulting in a deferred tax benefit of \$22.3 million, which will expire between 2017 and 2036.
-The use of certain state net operating losses, credits and other state deferred tax assets are limited to the future taxable earnings of separate legal entities.
-As a result, a valuation allowance has been provided for certain state deferred tax assets, including loss carry forwards.
-The valuation allowance related to state deferred tax assets decreased \$0.2 million, \$1.8 million and \$3.5 million in 2016, 2015 and 2014, respectively.
+State net operating loss carryforwards at December 31, 2016 totaled \$431.3 million, resulting in a deferred tax assets, credits and other state deferred tax assets are limited to the future taxable earnings of separate legal entities.
+As a result, a valuation allowance related to state deferred tax assets decreased \$0.2 million, \$1.8 million and \$3.5 million in 2016, 2015 and 2014, respectively.
 Management believes that it is more likely than not that the results of operations will generate sufficient taxable income to realize the deferred tax assets after giving consideration to the valuation allowance.